Achi-lleas/Achi-lleas/README.md

-I’m @Achi-lleas
+-I’m @Achi-lleas
-I'm interested in bioinformatics, computational biology, biostatistics and protein engineering You can contact me at thom8826@umn.edu
+-I'm interested in bioinformatics, computational biology, biostatistics and protein engineering -You can contact me at thom8826@umn.edu

 <!---